krishADUG/ros2_labs/README.md

-ROS 2 labs at Centrale Nantes
+ROS 2 labs for Master studetns at Ecole Central Nantes

 Introduction to launch / remapping, topic subscription / publisher, service and TF.